-- a) Communicates the policies and procedures to all applicable parties. - Oversees the development, documentation and maintenance of policies and procedures relating to the procurement process for goods, services, and assets for the Band. - c) Manages the selection, evaluation, and monitoring of all contractors and suppliers.
-Manages and monitors project expenditures, while also identifying and reporting budget variances.
+- a) Communicates the policies and procedures to all applicable parties. - b) Oversees the development, documentation and maintenance of policies and procedures relating to the procurement process for goods, services, and assets for the Band. - c) Manages the selection, evaluation, and monitoring of all contractors and suppliers.
+Manages and monitors project expenditures, while also identifying and reporting budget variances. - d) Approving emergency expenditures in accordance with the Authorization and Delegation table if the expenditure is not expressly prohibited by or under the Financial Administration Law or another First Nation law.